EXPLAINER: Must employers follow Biden's vaccine mandates?

 What it would do: Under a rule published by the U.S. Occupational Safety and Health Administration on Nov.
 5, businesses with 100 or more workers are to require employees to be vaccinated.
 If they are not, they would need to be tested weekly and wear masks while working, with exceptions for those who work alone or mostly outdoors.
 The rule was to go into effect Jan.
 4. The requirement would affect businesses with a cumulative 84 million employees, and OSHA projected it could save 6,500 lives and prevent 250,000 hospitalizations over six months.

-Who’s challenging it: The requirement is being challenged by 27 Republican-led state governments plus conservative and business groups and some individual businesses.
+Who’s challenging it: The requirement is being challenged by 27 Republican-led state governments, some conservative and business groups, and some individual businesses.
 The states mostly filed lawsuits in groups, though Indiana challenged it alone.
 Their arguments include that it’s the job of states, not the federal government, to deal with public health measures.
 The Biden administration maintains that the measure is legal.
 Some labor unions also contested the rule, though not for the same reasons as the Republicans and business group.
 They say it doesn't go far enough to protect workers.

-Where it stands: The rule is on hold.
-A day after states challenged the rule, a panel of three judges in the New Orleans-based 5th U.S. Circuit Court of Appeals blocked it.
-At first, it was a temporary suspension, then a more permanent one.
+Where it stands: The OSHA rule is allowed to take effect, at least for now.
+On Dec.
+17, a three-judge panel of the 6th U.S. Circuit Court of Appeals allowed the mandate, reversing a decision by a panel of judges in the New Orleans-based 5th circuit.
 The legal challenges originally were filed in various U.S. appeals courts.
-The cases subsequently were consolidated into a court that was selected at random, the Cincinnati-based 6th U.S. Circuit Court of Appeals.
+The cases subsequently were consolidated into the Cincinnati-based 6th circuit, which was selected at random.

-What’s next: The Biden administration is asking the 6th Circuit to set aside the order from the 5th Circuit and allow the vaccine requirement.
-In the meantime, OSHA has suspended implementation of the rule.
-A divided 6th Circuit ruled Dec.
-15 that the matter would be considered by a three-judge panel rather than all the judges on the court, as the Republican states and their allies had requested.
+What’s next: Republican attorneys general, business associations and several conservative groups immediately appealed the 6th circuit ruling to the U.S. Supreme Court.
+In the meantime, OSHA announced that it would not issue citations before Jan.
+10 for its vaccination mandate or before Feb.
+9 for its testing requirement to give employers time to adjust.

 HEALTH WORKER MANDATE